 Great Plains College accepts fee payment by cheque, money order, debit, Visa, MasterCard or cash at all office locations.
 Please refrain from sending cash through the mail.
 A student's registration becomes effective upon payment of the required fees.
-A student cannot attend courses or programs until all fees are paid unless prior arrangements have been made with the Student Services office or the Director of Programs.
+A student cannot attend courses or programs until all fees are paid unless prior arrangements have been made with the Student Services office or the Vice President, Programs and Students.
 Great Plains College reserves the right to withhold service or marks until all outstanding fees are paid.
 Please contact the Student Services office for more information.